kappamoss/hw3/README.md

 CUDA: 11.3

 # Training
-(you need to  download the dataset from here:https://drive.google.com/drive/folders/1-3oUs2aqWN8F8Gsl9LfPjDLlIBWwSuR6?usp=sharing, and put them into dataset folder, no external data be used.)
+(you need to  download the dataset from here:, and put them into dataset folder, no external data be used.)
 To train the model:
 python train_nu.py